Update! I've set up a dedicated site just for the Eliot Deviation Index!

 Did you ever want to know how straight a transit line's routing is?
 You probably didn't, but I did.
 I don't know any formula, calculation, or other data tell me how direct a route is compared to another.
 So I created one.
 Introducing the Eliot Deviation Index (EDI).
-I named it after me because I could.
+I named it after a newfound nickname of mine.

 So what exactly is the EDI?
 A transit line's EDI is a measure of how straight the routing is.
 The more deviations away from a straight line, the higher the line's EDI.
 A straight line has an EDI of 1.0.

 How is the EDI calculated?
 Calculating the EDI requires the use of the Haversine formula, which is really complicated.
 Even with me being a wizard with math, I'm only in high school calculus as I write this and I can't explain the Haversine formula yet.
 For now, here's the Wikipedia article.
 What it does is calculate the distance between two points on a sphere.
 It can be used to find the distance between two points on the Earth using their latitudes and longitudes.
 There is a multiplier to include to convert the distance to miles.

 In order to calculate a line's EDI, I needed to get the distance between every stop to the next.
 The Haversine formula is looped for each station pair.
 The EDI is the ratio of the line length to the distance between both termini.